 2) Phenotyping the SMBB, the JIC, and the recombinant SD2 lines (total n=527) for PHS and germination energy and germination index at three timepoints across two locations.

 The winter barley DHs will be genotyped with the 50k barley Illumina Infinium iSelect genotyping array.
-These arrays are the densest genotyping array available for barley and will provide high quality genome-wide marker data that can be used for genome-wide association mapping and genomic prediction.
+This array is the densest genotyping array available for barley and will provide high quality genome-wide marker data that can be used for genome-wide association mapping and genomic prediction.
 The proposed research plan for this winter DH population was previously used to successfully identify genomic variants for PHS and germination traits in the SMBB and to characterize variation in dormancy release points.
-Previous AMBA funded research resulted in the discovery of a putative recombination between GA20ox1 and MKK3 at the SD2 locus in a single family.
+Previous AMBA-funded research resulted in the discovery of a putative recombination between GA20ox1 and MKK3 at the SD2 locus in a single family.
 Both genes have been implicated in PHS and malting quality QTL mapping, and in the case of MKK3, gene cloning (Nakamura et al., 2016), but interactions between, and variants of the two genes in the same population have not been previously described.
 The haplotype associated with this recombination seems to confer PHS resistance, quick dormancy break and high germination rate, which may indicate high malting quality (Woonton, Jacobsen, Sherkat, & Stuart, 2005) (Figure 1).
 Additional phenotyping of this recombinant family may help elucidate the interaction of GA20ox1 and MKK3 variants.
-Adding additional germplasm to the SMBB with enhanced diversity, such as the JIC panel, may improve mapping and understanding of previously described and novel genomic regions associated with PHS, grain dormancy, grain germination and malting quality.
+Adding additional germplasm to the SMBB and including the JIC panel, will improve mapping and understanding of previously described and novel genomic regions associated with PHS, grain dormancy, grain germination and malting quality.

 In total there are 510 winter/facultative lines and 527 spring lines that will be measured for germination traits.
 Accounting for replication and experimental design, in total across the winter and spring lines there will be over 4400 germination assays that will be performed at each time point.
 Performing assays for germination traits is a labor-intensive process involving the manual counting of thousands of barley kernels.
 In the initial phenotyping of the spring lines during the 2019-2020 experiment over 550,000 kernels were counted by hand.
 The estimated time for the proposed thirty kernel assay, accounting for the multiple days that each plate must be measured, is 20 plates/hour/person.
 The necessary pre/post-processing time (harvest, threshing, counting, plate preparation, clean-up and washing) is about 5 plots/hour/person.
-Along with the germination traits, PHS is also a labor-intensive phenotype, involving the harvest of lines just after PM and then manual scoring for visible sprout damage after a greenhouse mist test.
+Along with the germination traits, PHS is also a labor-intensive phenotype, involving the harvest of lines at PM and then manual scoring for visible sprout damage after a greenhouse mist test.
 There will be about 2200 PHS assays performed at a rate of 15 assays/hour/person, accounting for spike harvest, greenhouse mist tray setup, and scoring.
 In total the amount of labor required for the measurement of all phenotypes is estimated at 4400*3/20+1030/5+2200/15 ~ 1000hours of labor.
 About 200 hours of labor is expected to be supplied by the Cornell Small Grains program summer help and about 400 hours of labor will be contributed by graduate students, leaving a deficit of 400 hours of labor at $13/hour.

 Experimental Plan